 - Keep grass closely mowed and prune back bushes and overhanging tree branches

-You can find other helpful tips to fight off scorpions and other critters here.
+Here are other helpful tips to fight off scorpions and other critters.

 In the rare chance a scorpion stings you and you begin to experience severe symptoms and/or an allergic reaction, please visit your nearest urgent care or emergency department or call the Poison and Drug Information Center’s number at 800-222-1222.